 Lindau im Bodensee

-Lindau, as a historic town offers historic sights and amazing alleys, but that is not all you can have in there.
-There is an absolutely fantastic panorama view of the Alps and the lake Constance.
+Lindau, as a historic town, offers historic sights and amazing alleys, but that is not all you can have in there.
+There is an absolutely fantastic panorama view of the Alps and Lake Constance.
 This view and atmosphere is something you cannot experience anywhere else in the world.

 Although he has moved some years before his death and lived here, it is so sad that the king could not see the castle completed.
 The progress was so slow and he has died before the construction finished.